reincas/Lanthanide/README.md

 ```

 There is no universally accepted definition of the line strength of a transition.
 For electric dipole transitions,
-the Lanthanide package uses a definition, which gives line strength values in Jm<sup>3</sup>:
+the Lanthanide package uses the definition

 $$
 S_{ed} = \frac{1}{3(2J_i+1)} \frac{e^2}{4\pi\varepsilon_0} \sum\limits_{\lambda=2,4,6}